jamie2210/CI_MS1_TBC/README.md

 - [Martian Mono](https://fonts.google.com/specimen/Martian+Mono?query=martian)
 - [Nunito Sans](https://fonts.google.com/specimen/Nunito+Sans?query=nunito+sans)

-Martian Mono only used for title headers as they stand out well being a slightly and make an impact as the user lands on the page.
+Martian Mono only used for title headers as it helps them stand out being slightly different and makes an impact as the user lands on the page.
 <br>
 I use these fonts as they are clean, easy to read and have a smart appearance and as they are not a commonly used fonts still manage to portray a unique and individual look to them.